teamscode/teamscode.github.io/_posts/lessons/iOS/2018-9-15-objects-and-classes-in-swift-5.md

 layout: post-lesson
 permalink: /learn/iOS/objects-and-classes-in-swift-5/
 lesson_title: Objects and Classes in Swift
-lesson_desc: This lesson is object oriented Swift.
+lesson_desc: This lesson is about object oriented programming in Swift.
 author: Valliappan Valliappan
 ---